High-Order Incremental Potential Contact for Elastodynamic Simulation on Curved Meshes: Results

 \subsection{Examples}

 \paragraph{Mat twist} We reproduce the mat twist example in \cite{Li2020IPC} using a thin linear mesh $\M$ with 2K tetrahedra and simulate the self-collisions arising from rotating the two sides using a collision mesh $\S$ with 65K vertices (\cref{fig:mat-twist}).
-Simulating this result using standard IPC on the coarse (left) is fast but leads to visible artifacts; by using $P_2$ base for displacement the results are smooth and the simulation is faster (1min and 31sec per frame).
-For reference, a finer linear solution with more elements, to get a result similar to ours but without using high-order elements, requires 230K elements and a runtime 10 times larger.
+Simulating this result using standard \ac{IPC} on the coarse (left) is fast but leads to visible artifacts; by using $P_2$ bases for displacements the results are smooth and the simulation is faster (\qty{91}{\s\per{frame}}).
+For reference, a finer linear solution with more elements, to get a result similar to ours but only using linear elements, requires 230K elements and a runtime 10$\times$ higher.

+We find a $P_1$ mesh with 51K tetrahedra ($25\times$ the number used in the $P_2$ variant) that produces a similar running time.
+The $P_2$ collision mesh uses $3.5\times$ more triangles leading to $3.1\times$ slower collision detection while the linear solver for the $P_1$ mesh is only $2.2\times$ slower.
+This results in similar dynamics and final state (see \cref{fig:mat-twist}) with some notable differences around the folds of the mat.

-\paragraph{Microstructure} We simulate the compression of an extremely coarse (6K tetrahedra) curve microstructure mesh from~\cite{Jiang:2021}.
+\paragraph{Microstructure} In \cref{fig:microstructure}, we simulate the compression of an extremely coarse (6K $P_4$ tetrahedra) curved microstructure mesh from~\cite{Jiang2021Bijective}.
 We upsample its surface to generate a collision mesh with 143K triangles.
-We generate results using linear and quadratic elements, both simulations take a similar amount of time.
+We demonstrate our method's ability to simulate \emph{anisoparametric} scenarios (i.e., the shape and basis functions differ) by using $P_1$ and $P_2$ bases.
+In this case, both simulations take a similar amount of time (\hms{6}{34}{9} versus \hms{6}{4}{48}).

-\paragraph{Armadillo on a Roller} We replicate the armadillo roller from~\cite{verschoor2019efficient} and use fTetWild to generate $\M$ with 1.8K tetrahedra (original mesh has 386K).
+\paragraph{Armadillo on a Roller} In \cref{fig:arma-roller-proxy}, we replicate the armadillo roller from~\cite{Verschoor2019Efficient} and use fTetWild~\cite{Hu2020Fast} to generate $\M$ with 1.8K tetrahedra (original mesh has 386K).
 With our method, we combine $\M$ with the original surface with 21K faces with linear element and obtain a speedup of 60$\times$ (row$^\star$).
-We used~\cite{Jiang:2021} to generate a coarse curved mesh (with only 4.7K tetrahedra) and use an optimization to invert the geometric mapping and simulate the result using $P_2$, this lead to a simulation 30$\times$ faster (row$^\dagger$).
-Finally, we upsampled the surface of the curved mesh to generate a new collision mesh $\S$ with 20K faces, this simulation is only 8 times faster (row$^\ddagger$).
+We used~\cite{Jiang2021Bijective} to generate a coarse curved mesh (with only 4.7K tetrahedra) and use an optimization to invert the geometric mapping and simulate the result using $P_2$, this leads to a simulation 30$\times$ faster (row$^\dagger$).
+Finally, we upsampled the surface of the curved mesh to generate a new collision mesh $\S$ with 20K faces, this simulation is only 8$\times$ faster (row$^\ddagger$).